How to Map INSPIRE Annex III to Local PostgreSQL Schemas Jump to heading

 );

 Handle missing fields by creating a staging schema that mirrors the target table but allows NULL across all columns except gml_id.
 Run an INSERT ...
 SELECT with explicit COALESCE fallbacks before promoting data to production.
-This prevents pipeline aborts when upstream GML publishers omit optional attributes.
+This prevents pipeline aborts when upstream GML publishers omit optional attributes, and it keeps the production contract strict while tolerating real-world source variance.

 Annex III mandates ETRS89 derivatives.
-Local deployments frequently default to EPSG:4326, causing metric distortion in spatial joins.
-Lock the target schema to the correct projected SRID and enforce decimal precision at ingestion.
+Local deployments frequently default to EPSG:4326, causing metric distortion in spatial joins and unstable ST_DWithin results.
+Lock the target schema to the correct projected SRID and enforce decimal precision at ingestion so precision decay cannot propagate into spatial indexes.
+The numeric deviation matrices behind these per-theme grids are standardized in Unit Conversion & Tolerance Thresholds; this step only enforces them.

 • Transport Networks: ≤ 0.01 m tolerance